elleannaaa/PersonalPortfolioSite/README.md

 Assignment Requirements:

+** I made a portfolio for my friend, Chloe.

 1. name - included
 2. photo or illustration - included
 3. Github or social media links - included ( GitHub not applicable)